Please read the ENTIRE Guardian home page before emailing.

 You receive one of our dogs to be your pet and live with you full time.
 Most of the time the dog will be free, or almost free.
 You will pay for all pet expenses including food, grooming, veterinary care, training etc, just like you would for any pet.
 We pay for all breeding health screenings (hips, elbow screenings and DNA tests).
 We also cover ALL breeding costs.
 You are only responsible for normal pet care.

 We will borrow the dog for breeding purposes, and then promptly return him/her to you.
-When the dog is retired from the breeding program, we will pay for him/her to be spayed/neutered and they will live out the rest of their life with you.
+For females, this means she will need to stay with us for 8-9 weeks.
+This is a LONG TIME for most pet owners so please consider this carefully.
+When the dog is retired from the breeding program, we will pay for him/her to be spayed/neutered at the clinic of our choosing and they will live out the rest of their life with you.

-If being away from the dog for a week or less will cause you stress, this is not for you.
+If being away from the dog for 8 weeks will cause you stress, this is not for you.

 If you want to be involved in breeding and have opinions on when/how and to whom, this is not for you.